"Why do I need to know the benefits of hot showers?" I hear you cry.

 Below are the reasons for taking hot showers but If you'd like to know why anyone would be so crazy as to take cold showers then definitely check out "10 Benefits of Cold Showers".

 1. Cleaner Pores - Cleaner Skin!

 Throughout our day, we come across thousands of toxins, irritants, and dirt particles that lodge themselves under our skin and embed themselves there.
-They clog up the pores and this result in many terrible things like acne, blackheads, and whiteheads.
+They clog up the pores and this results in many terrible things like: acne, blackheads, and whiteheads.

 When exposed to more heat than usual, the natural response of the skin is to open up its pores (tiny holes in the skin) so that more heat can escape the body.
 This prevents your body from overheating on a hot Summer's day or whilst you're in the shower.

 Luckily, this also gives the pores a chance to have all of the gunk that we collected throughout the day to wash away with the running hot water.
 This will improve your complexion too and give your face a cleaner look.
 Did you know that we can naturally tell the difference between a clean face and one lodged with dirt?